Catlilli Games is a labor of love dedicated to enhancing public awareness of STEM (science, technology, engineering, and math) concepts.

 A lifelong gamer, Tyler started with PC and Nintendo classics such as Myst, Descent, and Dragon Warrior.
 Though he originally trained as an artist, he graduated George Mason University with a degree in Computer Game Design, and an emphasis on programming for games.
 Tyler’s diverse experience also includes work in education and youth sports, having been both a private and corporate swim instructor for over 7 years.

-He currently teaches at Mason Game and Technology Academy, working with elementary and middle school level kids in STEM and Game Design related fields.
+Tyler moved on to earn his Master’s Degree in Computer Game Design and teach at Mason Game and Technology Academy, working with elementary and middle school level kids in STEM and game design-related fields.

 Marco Quiroz is a Computer Game Design graduate of George Mason University, specializing in 2D/3D game art.
 He has experience in traditional and digital art mediums including 3D modeling, sculpting and texture rendering.
 Having previous knowledge in fields of Computer Engineering and Pediatric Nursing, Marco brought his academic knowledge to help create fun and innovative games at Catlilli Games.

 Rhiannon is a graphic designer based out of Trumbull, CT.
-She grew up on Long Island and has a passion for all things artistic and gaming related, graduating from the Fashion Institute of Technology with a Graphic Design B.A. in 2011 with a thesis specializing in educational gaming.
+She grew up on Long Island and has a passion for all things artistic and gaming related, graduating from the Fashion Institute of Technology with a Graphic Design B.A. in 2011, her thesis specializing in educational gaming.